ukmadlz/docs/docs/developers/sdk/overview.md

 # Overview

-**The CloudQuery SDK** enables building CloudQuery providers which allows CloudQuery's users to **E**xtract/**T**ransform/**L**oad existing and popular service providers as well as custom in-house solutions into a SQL database.
+**The CloudQuery SDK** enables building CloudQuery providers which allows CloudQuery's users to **E**xtract/**T**ransform/**L**oad existing and popular service provider APIs as well as custom in-house solutions into a SQL database.
-It was developed to allow easy creation for providers and reduce boilerplate code when developing them.
+It was developed to allow easy creation for providers and reduce boilerplate code when developing them, enabling developers to solely focus on the **E**xtract while the SDK takes care of the rest.

 The core idea of the SDK is to allow developing a provider in a straightforward manner, while allowing the user free control in fetching the data to be inserted.